annedorko/highlight/README.md

 - Contact information
 - Education

+Your email will also be used to pull your Gravatar image, so I recommend ensuring you have an account there associated with your work email.
+Set up a professional photo that looks great on the homepage.

 #### Skills

 Categories can be written using alphanumeric values followed by a colon.
 If you need to include a colon in your category name, be sure to surround it with quotes.